pangeo-data/climpred/docs/source/api.rst

 While not encouraged anymore, a user can directly call functions in ``climpred``.
 This requires entering more arguments, e.g. the initialized ensemble directly as well as a verification product.
-Our object :py:class:`~climpred.classes.HindcastEnsemble` and :py:class:`~climpred.classes.PerfectModelEnsemble` wrap most of these functions, making the analysis process much simpler.
+Our object :py:class:`.HindcastEnsemble` and :py:class:`.PerfectModelEnsemble` wrap most of these functions, making the analysis process much simpler.

 Bootstrap